SerNet/verinice-veo-forms/README.md

 ## Code format
 Spotless is used for linting and license-gradle-plugin is used to apply license headers.
-License headers include the author name, so you must create a text file containing your name at `templates/authorName.txt.local`.
 The following task applies spotless code format & adds missing license headers to new files:

     ./gradlew formatApply